-8. How Hirst Wood Nursery School works with parents and carers in planning for provision and reviewing progress, and how the school/centre supports them in accessing information
+9. How Hirst Wood Nursery School works with parents and carers in planning for provision and reviewing progress, and how the school supports them in accessing information

 We recognise that the impact of SEND support can be strengthened by increasing parental engagement in the approaches and teaching strategies that are being used.
 We also value and welcome the essential information on the impact of SEND support outside school as well as the parents/carers particular knowledge of their child and any changes in needs which they can provide.
 The school operates an opendoor policy where parents are encouraged to communicate openly with the school in a timely way should they have any concerns regarding their child.

-Where a child is receiving SEND Support, the school endeavours to talk to parents/carers regularly to set clear outcomes and review progress towards them, discussing the activities and support that will help achieve them and identify the responsibilities of the parent, the children and the school.
+Where a child is receiving SEND Support or is accessing an enhanced provision place, the school endeavours to talk to parents/carers regularly to set clear outcomes and review progress towards them, discussing the activities and support that will help achieve them and identify the responsibilities of the parent, the children and the school.

 At all stages of the SEND process the school keeps parents/carers fully informed and involved.
 Regular meetings are scheduled throughout the academic year to share the progress of the child with parents/carers and to take account of their views.
 It is hoped that this will assist in supporting all children to reach their full potential.
 Parents/carers are encouraged to make a full and active contribution to their child's education.
 Thorough records of achievement (electronic or paper), actions and support as well as contact with parents/carers form an important part of monitoring and recording for the school.
+We update children's IEPs on a termly basis and these are shared with parents for their comments.

-9. How Hirst Wood Nursery School enables children with SEND to participate in all activities together with children that do not have SEND
+10. How Hirst Wood Nursery School enables children with SEND to participate in all activities together with children that do not have SEND

 We recognise our duties regarding equality and inclusion for individual disabled children and young people under the Equality Act 2010.
 We make reasonable adjustments, including the provision of auxiliary aids and services for disabled children to prevent them being put at significant disadvantage.

 We also recognise that these are anticipatory duties and strive to plan in advance to prevent disadvantage.
 It is important to foster good relations and promote equality of opportunity generally so that barriers to learning are removed.
 Children are encouraged to participate fully in the life of the school.
 This includes educational visits where the SENDCo monitors the attendance of those with SEND to ensure that there is good representative participation from these groups.

-10. What support is available for improving the emotional, mental and social development of children with SEND
+11. What support is available for improving the emotional, mental and social development of children with SEND